overhaul88/hangman-challenge/README.md

-# Playing Hangman on Words It Has Never Seen: A Gated Mixture of Experts, a Negative-Evidence Encoder, and the Ensemble That Reached 63.5%
+# Hangman Challenge using Mixture of Experts & Negative Evidence Transformer Encoder:

-I was given the Trexquant Hangman challenge: build an agent that plays Hangman against a remote server and wins as often as possible.
+I attempted the Trexquant Hangman challenge: build an agent that plays Hangman against a remote server and wins as often as possible.
 The catch that governs the entire problem is that the words the server tests me on are not in the dictionary I am given to train on.
-This document records how I framed the task, the two models I built, the ensemble that combined them, the number it reached on the out-of-vocabulary test condition (a win-rate of 0.635), and the reasoning behind why that particular combination generalizes where other methods do not.
-The final section reports the reinforcement-learning framework I designed to push past 0.635 and what it taught me.
+This document records how I framed the task, the two models I built, the ensemble that combined them, the number it reached on the out of vocabulary test condition (a win rate of 0.635), and my own reasoning behind why that particular combination generalizes.

-All code is in `src/`.
-All Torch work runs in the `vessel` conda environment (`~/miniconda3/envs/vessel/bin/python`, torch 2.1.0+cu118, CUDA on a 4 GB GTX 1650).
+The final section reports the reinforcement learning framework I designed to push past 0.635 and what it taught me.

 ---